codeBelt/sjs-base-model/README.md

 ## Release History

+ * 2018-04-20 v1.4.0 Add the ability to convert property values to ConversionTypeEnum.Float, ConversionTypeEnum.Number or ConversionTypeEnum.Boolean with IConvertOption.

  * 2018-04-15 v1.3.2 Make the clone method a Generic TypeScript type. ```model.clone<SomeModel>();```

  * 2018-04-10 v1.3.1 Update to previous version (v1.3.0) to allow other types not just objects.
 Now will add number, string, etc.